Observation of a Correlation Between Internal friction and Urbach Energy in Amorphous Oxides Thin Films: Results

-Previous work on transition metal amorphous oxides (\cite{prato2011gravitational} and references therein), showed that the KK-consistent Cody-Lorentz (CL) formula\cite{ferlauto2002analytical} for the dielectric function $\varepsilon$ provides an adequate interpretation of optical properties in a wide energy region across the absorption edge.
+Previous work on transition metal amorphous oxides (in ref.\cite{prato2011gravitational} and references therein), showed that the KK-consistent Cody-Lorentz (CL) formula\cite{ferlauto2002analytical} for the dielectric function $\varepsilon$ provides an adequate interpretation of optical properties in a wide energy region across the absorption edge.
 The CL model accounts for the Urbach tail and includes $E_U$ as a relevant parameter to be exploited in the fitting procedure.
 As example, in figures \ref{fig:SEdata},c) and \ref{fig:SEdata},d) the CL model simulation is compared to the ($\Psi$,$\Delta$) experimental data for Ti:\ce{Ta2O5} before the heating treatment.
+A Bruggeman effective medium approximation (EMA) layer has been added to account for roughness, which allows to improve the fit model especially in the strong absorption region (UV), where light mostly probes the surface features of the film.
+We attempted to model the possible interface by practicable models but the fit regression code usually nulled the interface thickness.
+The sharpness of the substrate/coating interface is also indirectly confirmed by the surface roughness which is at atomic level as obtained by atomic force microscopy (AFM) measurements of root mean square roughness on this kind of samples\cite{prato2011gravitational}.
+The results obtained by the best fit with the CL model, are shown in table \ref{tab:correlation}.
+Figures illustrating the point-by-point analysis and the comparison with the CL model analysis can be found in the supplementary information file.

 The best fit determination of the complex dielectric function allows to calculate the absorption coefficient through the well-known relation $\alpha(E) = (\varepsilon_2 E)/ (\hbar c n)$, where $\varepsilon_2$ is the imaginary part of $\varepsilon$, $n$ is the refractive index, $c$ the speed of light in [cm/s] and $\hbar$ the reduced Plank constant.